In this Review..

 Let’s take a look at the benefits of the Blue Cash Preferred card and see if it’s the right one for your wallet or not.

-American Express Blue Cash Preferred offers a $200 sign-up cash back bonus after you spend $1,000 on your new card in the first 3 months.
+American Express Blue Cash Preferred offers a $300 back in the form of a statement credit after you spend $1,000 in purchases on your new Card in your first 3 months of Card Membership. .
 This bonus can help cover the annual fee of $95.

 American Express Blue Cash Preferred offers 3% cash back at certain U.S. department stores.
 This also has no limit on purchases.
 You can find a list of included department stores here.